Telraek/CookedIt-CS160_Group_Project/README.md

 # README

-Please be sure to install the latest version of Javascript before running any commands.
+Please be sure to install the latest version of Javascript and Node.js before running any commands.

 ### Installation
 Run